 Here in Babati, Tanzania E.A., we are working in conjunction with the support of the local community members & local government to operate the Manyara Holistic Centre (MAHOCE) which was formed in February 2007.
 MAHOCE currently provides free non-formal education classes open to children in the community, who because of impoverished circumstances, have failed to enter the formal education system.
-MAHOCE also runs a youth hostel which currently provides housing and full board services to 20 boys & girls who had previously lived on the streets, on their own, or in abusive households working as domestic servants; missing out on life’s basic opportunities such as school, adequate nutrition, medical attention, safety & security.
-In addition, MAHOCE also provides education assistance to a further 41 vulnerable children living with individual caregivers or in boarding schools.
+MAHOCE also runs a youth hostel which currently provides housing and full board services to 33 boys & girls who had previously lived on the streets, on their own, or in abusive households working as domestic servants; missing out on life’s basic opportunities such as school, adequate nutrition, medical attention, safety & security.
+In addition, MAHOCE also provides education, school supplies & healthcare to a further 45 vulnerable children living with individual caregivers or in boarding schools.
+Each Saturday we have counseling groups, a feeding program and distribute soap & school supplies for MAHOCE children who live outside the Centre.
 We also support young adults who have come up through our program at the University of Dar es Salaam, Sila Teacher’s College in Arusha and Vocational Education institutions.

 Harambee is committed to bringing vulnerable children a more positive alternative than what street life offers.
 In partnership with the community of Babati, we are heeding the call to “defend the rights of the afflicted and needy.”

 Thanks to our combined efforts these children now live in a safe and secure environment, have been enrolled in local schools and are having all their other basic needs met such as health care, daily meals, clothing and counseling.
 MAHOCE is also supported regularly with in-kind donations of food stuffs, clothes & school supplies provided by local businesses, church groups and concerned citizens.